DavidTPate/pendragon/README.md

 If you increase an attribute score, recalculate any derived statistics related to that attribute.

-If a trait or passion has just been increased to 16 or higher by means of a bonus point, you do not gain Glory from that trait or passion until next year’s Winter Phase.
-The same is true for Glory gained if a character now qualifies for a Religious bonus (see "Magical Virtues" in Chapter 4), but the bonus itself (the +3 armor reduction bonus from Armor of Honor, for example) is gained immediately and may be used during the coming year’s scenarios.
+If a trait or passion has just been increased to 16 or higher by means of a bonus point, you do not gain Glory from that trait or passion until next year's Winter Phase.
+The same is true for Glory gained if a character now qualifies for a Religious bonus (see "Magical Virtues" in Chapter 4), but the bonus itself (the +3 armor reduction bonus from Armor of Honor, for example) is gained immediately and may be used during the coming year's scenarios.

 # Standards of Living
 The daily measure of wealth is that which can be seen and partaken of.
 Rich people eat better, wear fancier clothes, and have more luxurious homes.
-Knights, as members of the noble class, wear very nice clothing and eat well, whether at their lord’s board or in their own manor.
+Knights, as members of the noble class, wear very nice clothing and eat well, whether at their lord's board or in their own manor.
 A normal vassal knight — i.e., the typical player knight — has an ordinary knightly standard of living (spending from $6 to $8 per year), as shown below in [Grades of Maintenance](#grades-of-maintenance).

-It is interesting and useful to compare knights’ standards with those of a typical peasant family of two adults and three children: The common peasant exists in a self-sufficient world where money is unknown, and the family makes, grows, or barters for everything it needs.
+It is interesting and useful to compare knights' standards with those of a typical peasant family of two adults and three children: The common peasant exists in a self-sufficient world where money is unknown, and the family makes, grows, or barters for everything it needs.
 However, in monetary value, annual expense and income for the whole peasant family equals about $1 per year.